Information Management Standard

 - Principle 6: Business information is accountably destroyed or transferred

-The Archives will progressively release guidance for the remaining Principles over the next few months.
-Additional advice will be created by December 2017 to address any gaps.
+The Archives will progressively release guidance for the remaining Principles, with updated advice expected to be available between October - November 2018.
 We welcome feedback on areas where further advice would be useful to agencies.

 The Standard does not prescribe how agencies should meet the Principles, agencies can implement the actions to meet the needs of their unique business and information environments.